tscomm99/purple-team-workshop-2025-01/blue-verification.md

   - If so, write down the detection rules/searches that triggered and
     - Which ATT&CK technique ID does the detection list, note the ones that do not match with the ones listed in the emulation (this is important to make the ATT&CK gap analysis)
   - If not perform an open search for a/some good identifying string/s (e.g. quser) of the emulation step
-    - If you get no search results - no luck
+    - If you get no search results - no luck :sob: to fix this you need to collect additional data or even add/improve tooling to monitor it
     - If you get search results
         - check if we have a detection that did not get triggered and take a note
             - Search for a significant term e.g. quser.exe in the Splunk ES configuration > content management